polystat/py2eo/checker/README.md

 - compiled for tests that passed the EO compilation but returned an incorrect result when run
 - passed for tests that returned correct result

-The resulting table lies here: https://polystat.github.io/py2eo
+The resulting table for simple tests lies on github pages: https://polystat.github.io/py2eo.
+The resulting table for django source code lies in [this branch](https://github.com/polystat/py2eo/tree/django-results).
+In order to view it, clone this branch and open `index.html` file in any browser.